-The bad news is that candida overgrowth has grown to epidemic proportions after several generations of antibiotic use — leading to a large increase in the amount of mothers with candida infecting their child at birth.
+The bad news is that candida overgrowth has grown to epidemic proportions after several generations of antibiotic use — leading to a large increase in the amount of mothers with candida infecting their children at birth.
 This combined with the ever increasing amount of vaccines being given infants, may be fueling the epidemic of autism that our children are suffering.
 Read more about this at health-reports.com/autism/html.

 When much of your friendly flora have been destroyed, and your immune system has weakened, the oxygen-loving candida yeast begin to flourish, morphing into anaerobic candida fungi.
 No longer needing an oxygen-rich blood supply, the fungi are able to exist anywhere in the body.

-Initially, these candida fungi are primarily in the intestinal tract.
+Initially, candida fungi are overgrown in the intestinal tract.
 There, the toxic waste they chemically produce (acetylaldahyde, the same chemical that causes a hangover), irritates and weakens the intestinal wall.
 Candida fungi have tiny “legs” which, as the intestinal wall becomes damaged, are able to “drill” holes in the intestinal wall, leading to poor digestion and “leaky gut syndrome”.

-These holes enable candida to travel throughout the body, over time establishing themselves systemically.
-The leaky gut also allows partially digested food to enter the bloodstream.
-This food is not able to be used by your cells, and your immune system must get rid of that food.
-Over time, people develop food allergies, a sure sign of candida overgrowth.
+The leaky gut caused by the candida fungus as they start their journey throughout your body, allows partially digested food to enter the bloodstream. before it is supposed to.
+This food is not able to be used by your cells, so your immune system must get rid of that food.
+Over time, this causes the development of food allergies, as your immune system begins to over-respond to those foods in an inflammatory response.
+Food allergies are a sure sign of having a leaky gut, and thus, of candida overgrowth.

 During the nighttime, when you are fasting, the candida have plenty of time to be consuming your blood sugar.
 To compensate for this lack of sugar, your adrenals have to work extra hard, eventually leading to adrenal fatigue.
-(The acetylaldahyde also causes fatigue.)
+(The acetylaldahyde candida produce also causes fatigue.)